JaneliaSciComp/fileglancer-central/README.md

 # Fileglancer Central

-Central metadata server for [Fileglancer](https://github.com/JaneliaSciComp/fileglancer) deployments.
+Central data service for [Fileglancer](https://github.com/JaneliaSciComp/fileglancer) deployments which makes it possible for Fileglancer to access Janelia services such as JIRA and the Janelia Confluence Wiki.

 ## Development install